Work in Southeast Alaska - Alaska Travel Adventures is hiring Adventure Tour Guides for Summer 2021

 Alaska Travel Adventures is in the business of making our guests’ Alaska vacation dreams come true!
 We are looking for enthusiastic, adventurous individuals to help us create the best possible experience for our guests.
 We are one of Alaska's most diversified vacation companies, with a team of over 300 statewide employees and nearly 40 years of industry leading experience.

 About Alaska Travel Adventures

 Are you ready for your office to be the great outdoors?
 We are looking for hard workers, and by "work" we mean kayaking in Camp Coogan Bay, rafting on the Mendenhall River, and canoeing on Mendenhall Lake, as well as guiding our Guests, cooking and preparing food, maintaining gear, cleaning the van...the list is long!

-This is more than job, it’s an adventure and a lifestyle!
+This is more than just a job - it’s an adventure and a lifestyle!
 Competitive wages, seasonal bonus program, training in outdoor skills such as rafting and housing placement assistance are among the advantages of employment with our company.